csarnevesht/android-tutorial/README.md

 ![Alt text](zimages/checkout-project-create-from-existing-sources.png)

-- When asked "Would you like to create an Android Studio project for the sources you have checked out to ..." select **No**
+- Select **No** when asked "Would you like to create an Android Studio project for the sources you have checked out to ..."

 ![Alt text](zimages/checkout-from-version-control.png)